MichaelNicolaou/Vanillin-Data-Analysis/README.md

 # Vanillin-Data-Analysis
-This repository contains the data collected from the theoretical study and the python scripts used to process them and create the figures.
-(Michael Nicolaou, University of Glasgow, School of Chemistry, LVN group, 2023, First year APR).
+This repository contains the scripts used to analyse the data and produce the figures found in "IR of Vanillin: A classic study with a twist".